Beyond Losses Reweighting: Empowering Multi-Task Learning via the Generalization Perspective: Additional Results

 \subsection{Training curves}

-Secondly, we compare the test accuracy of trained models under the two settings in Fig. \ref{fig:accuracy}.
-It can be seen that from the early epochs ($20$-th epoch), the \textit{SAM-based} method outperforms the \textit{ERM-based} method on all tasks and datasets. .
+Thirdly, we compare the test accuracy of trained models under the two settings in Fig. \ref{fig:test-accuracy}.
+It can be seen that from the early epochs ($20$-th epoch), the \textit{flat-based} method outperforms the \textit{ERM-based} method on all tasks and datasets.
 Although the ERM training model is overfitted after such a long training, our model retains a high generalizability, as discussed throughout previous sections.